MohammedRashad/StudyTweetBot/README.md

 **Idea :**

-- Searches for some pre-defined queries randomly
+- Searches for some pre-defined queries randomly.
-- Mentions the first tweeter in that queruy with random reply from the list
+- Mentions a random tweeter in that query with random reply from the list.
-- Sleeps for a specific time then repeat
+- Sleeps for a specific time then repeat forever.

 **Note :**